Chlasp/country_information_search/README.md

 <!-- LICENSE -->
 ## License
 Distributed under the MIT license.
-See `LICENSE.txt` for more information.
+See `license` for more information.

 <!-- CONTACT -->
 ## Contact